Claude Code: automating my support rotation

 What I did not automate

-The agent gathers and drafts.
+The agent gathers and drafts, matching runbooks included.
 It does not get to decide.
-It proposes a verdict per issue — triage / monitor / noise — and a "today's focus" shortlist, but a human still makes the call on what's a real bug versus what's expected noise.
-The win isn't that a robot does support; it's that I show up to the judgment part with everything already collected, deduplicated, and linked.
+A runbook match is a suggestion, not a green light.
+It tags each issue (act on it, or let it ride) and drafts a "today's focus" shortlist, but a human still makes the call on what's a real bug versus expected noise.
+The win is that I show up to the judgment part with everything already collected and deduplicated.

 Automate the gathering.
 Keep the judgment.
 That line is where this stays useful instead of dangerous.